 Let’s think about the mouth for a second.
 It is a warm, moist environment: the perfect place for bacteria to hang out.
 We all know that if you leave a carton of milk out in such an environment it won’t take long before it starts smelling bad.
 Well, the same thing happens in our mouths.
 And just like we teach ourselves to put away the milk, we must also develop good habits to keep our breath fresh.

 Obviously, brushing your teeth is important.
 In cases of bad breath, however, it’s often not enough.
 The most common cause of halitosis is a low-level infection in the gums, and the only way to get rid of it is to clean it out manually.
 This means taking out the floss on a regular basis (every day), and visiting your hygienist for a professional dental cleaning.
 Sorry, but brushing your teeth without these other things will probably not cure your bad breath.

 There are some other tricks you can try as well.
-As almost every dentist or hygienist will tell you, electric toothbrushes can make a huge difference when it comes to reaching the little out-of-the-way areas that are often missed.
+As almost every dentist in Sandpoint or hygienist will tell you, electric toothbrushes can make a huge difference when it comes to reaching the little out-of-the-way areas that are often missed.
 It doesn’t even matter that much what kind you get- the high-end models have some nice features, but you can pick one up for under $20 that will do a decent job.